KIHs0/MusicPlayer/README.md

-# Music Player Project
+#🎼 Music Player Project
 # Music Player

-Welcome to the Music Player project!
+🙋‍♂️Welcome to the Music Player project!
 Here's a musical note to get you in the groove:
  <!-- Replace with your project's logo image -->